Ibrahim Maalouf: Biography

-Spotted by legendary producer Quincy Jones during a concert at the Montreux Jazz Festival in 2017, Ibrahim became one of the artists that the American producer regularly promotes via the Los Angeles-based Quincy Jones Productions.
+Spotted by legendary producer Quincy Jones during a concert at the Montreux Jazz Festival in 2017, Ibrahim became one of the artists that the American producer regularly promoted via the Los Angeles-based Quincy Jones Productions.
 That same year, Ibrahim Maalouf was invited to the musical inauguration of the Louvre Abu Dhabi Museum and also appeared on the jury of the Miss Lebanon election, live on LBC (Lebanese television).

 After playing alongside Sting at the reopening of the Bataclan in Paris, he then paid tribute to Tignous, one of the Charlie Hebdo cartoonists who was brutally murdered, at his funeral.
 He also honored the memory of the victims of the Paris terrorist attacks of fall 2015 in a national tribute, composing a hymn sung by young French star Louane.
 In 2021 he was chosen to play the national anthem in front of the Eiffel Tower in Paris, on July 14, 2021, the performance was broadcast on national TV for 6 million viewers.

 In November 2022 he released his 16th studio album Capacity to Love, an urban music album, but above all a hymn to inclusion.

-The album includes artists such as Erick The Architect, leader of the Brooklyn-based rap group Flatbush Zombies, Tank and the Bangas, Cimafunk, Shelea Frazier,a protégé of Quincy Jones, the young Alemeda recently signed to TDE, Kendrick Lamar's label, D Smoke, winner of " Rhythm + Flow " the Netlfix rap contest, the English singer JP Cooper, but also artists more identified in France such as the Californian crooner Gregory Porter, Pos of De La Soul; the mythical group of New York rap, the French star Matthieu Chédid, or the Franco-Brazilian Flavia Coelho.
+The album includes artists such as Erick The Architect, leader of the Brooklyn-based rap group Flatbush Zombies, Tank and the Bangas, Cimafunk, Shelea Frazier, a protégé of Quincy Jones, the young Alemeda recently signed to TDE, Kendrick Lamar's label, D Smoke, winner of " Rhythm + Flow " the Netflix rap contest, the English singer JP Cooper, but also artists more identified in France such as the Californian crooner Gregory Porter, Pos of De La Soul; the mythical group of New York rap, the French star Matthieu Chédid, or the Franco-Brazilian Flavia Coelho.
 Among all these guests, Ibrahim Maalouf has also invited Sharon Stone to lay her voice on a powerful and committed track.

 Awards

 Between 1999 and 2003, Maalouf earned awards in fifteen competitions throughout the world.
-These include first prize in the Hungarian International Trumpet Competition in Pilisvörösvár in May 2002, first prize in the National Trumpet Competition (Washington D.C.) in 2001, and second prize (ex aequo) in the Maurice André International Competition in Paris in 2003.
+These include first prize in the National Trumpet Competition (Washington D.C.) in 2001, first prize in the Hungarian International Trumpet Competition in Pilisvörösvár in May 2002, and second prize (ex aequo) in the Maurice André International Competition in Paris in 2003.

 In July 2010, he was given the Instrumental Revelation of the Year at the French Jazz Music Awards (Victoires du Jazz).

 He won Best World Music Artist at the French Music Awards in 2014.

 In 2017, at the César Awards, he won the Best Original Score award.